Herricks, New York

-Herricks is a hamlet and census-designated place (CDP) in Nassau County, on Long Island, in New York, United States.
-The population was 4,295 at the 2010 census.
+Herricks is a hamlet and census-designated place (CDP) in the southern part of the Town of North Hempstead in Nassau County, on Long Island, in New York, United States.
+The population was 4,398 at the time of the 2020 census.

-It is an unincorporated area, and is located in the southern part of Town of North Hempstead.

 History

+The community is named for Herricks Path – a path which existed and ran through the area as early as 1659.

 The school in Herricks was established in 1813, making it one of the oldest in Nassau County.
-It was named for Herricks Path, a path that existed as early as 1659.
-By 1898, the Herricks School was one of Nassau County's last single-room schools.
+This school, too, was named for Herricks Path.

+By 1898, the Herricks School was one of Queens County's last single-room schools and, subsequently, the school would be one of the last in Nassau County, following Nassau County's split from Queens County in 1899.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.6 sqmi, all land.

-It is bordered by Searingtown Road/Shelter Rock Road to the north, Hillside Avenue to the south (vis-a-vis with Garden City Park), Herricks Road to the east and Marcus Avenue to the west.
+Herricks is bordered by Searingtown Road (CR 101)/Shelter Rock Road (CR 8) to the north, Hillside Avenue (NY 25B) to the south (and forming the Herricks–Garden City Park border), Williston Park to the east, and Manhasset Hills and Marcus Avenue (CR D46) to the west.

-Mail delivery is provided by the New Hyde Park Post Office, utilizing the 11040 Zip Code.
+Mail delivery in the CDP is provided by the New Hyde Park Post Office, and it utilizes the New Hyde Park, NY 11040 Zip Code.